alibaba/react-intl-universal/packages/react-intl-universal-extract/README.md

-# react-intl-universal-extract
+# react-intl-universal-extract-pluto
+  - Since react-intl-universal-extract does not support Chinese as a key, based on react-intl-universal-extract, an entry - file supporting Chinese key extraction is released.

+  - If there is any infringement of react-intl-universal-extract, please contact the contributor in time to delete the copy and related content

-Extract default messages in application using [react-intl-universal](https://github.com/alibaba/react-intl-universal).
+  - Extract default messages in application using [react-intl-universal](https://github.com/alibaba/react-intl-universal).
+  - Support key to obtain Chinese key-value pairs

 ![react-intl-universal-extract](https://img.alicdn.com/imgextra/i4/O1CN01v8z1us1xc6TAXlHBC_!!6000000006463-2-tps-738-340.png)